 Still, being gay in Mississippi while being a total geek for nature and conservation has its drawbacks.
 When I wander in the woods, I usually make sure at least one person knows where I’m going or wait until a friend can come with me.
 If I wear makeup and feminine jewellery, I avoid the more rural areas.
 When your favourite talking points are botany, birds, and biogeography, making new friends and dating are both more difficult than keying out a Juncus.
 Whereas before the most difficult part of my life was living in the closet, now I have to deal with rebuilding my life without a family and being openly gay in a blood-red state.
 But certain things are effortless.
 I no longer have to expend energy pretending to be something I’m not or hiding my identity, so that’s energy I get to funnel into simply enjoying the natural world around me.

 The natural world around me has taught me to be a better me.
 It taught me to hold fast during the burning flames because beauty will come out of the ashes.
 Weird looking carnivorous plants taught me to love the strange and unusual and to appreciate the things that are misunderstood.
 It may have hurt to get here.
 At times it’s hard being a lonely conservationist, but I can say now that I love the natural world more than ever because of the lessons she’s taught me.
 And that means I want to save it even more than before.

-To see more of Aaron, follow @thefairybogmother on Instagram
+To see more of Fen, follow @thefairybogmother on Instagram